gordonywang/Worldwide-Food-and-Feed-Production/README.md

 • Dataset can be accessed here: https://www.kaggle.com/dorbicycle/world-foodfeed-production or by downloading FAO.csv directly above, which is necessary to run the code.

-•	The network diagrams are contained in the files milk_network_diagram.png and cereal_network_diagram.png above.
+•	The network diagrams and the code for them are above, the former in the .png files and latter in RMarkdown file.

 • The final poster that our team presented can be accessed above as well.